chrstnlmlr/ml_asd/README.md

 The following code allows you to reproduce the training and test of an algorithm for the classification of autistic mannerisms in video data as published in this [article in preparation].

-In the absence of video data, you can use the data provided on this page to test the algorithm's performance and start with [hyperparametertuning](#hyperparametertuning) or [classification](#classification).
+In the absence of video data, you can use the data provided on request to test the algorithm's performance and run [Nested cross-validation](#nested-cross-validation) or the final model prediction.

 ## Prerequisites